+612

-In FAU_STG.1.2, the PP/ST author should specify whether the TSF shall prevent or only be able to detect modifications of the audit trail.
+In FAU_STG.2.2, the PP/ST author should specify whether the TSF shall prevent or only be able to detect modifications of the stored audit records in the audit trail.
 Only one of these options may be chosen.

+Assignment: